gamingwithevets/simu8-frontend/README.md

 When you open the emulator, you can right-click to see the available functions of the emulator.
 These functions were originally from `testcore.c` and reimplemented in Python.

+To step, press any key (except the keys reserved for other functions).
+You can also hold down a key to run the emulator at a reasonable speed, though not as fast as when single-step mode is disabled.

 Note that when single-step mode is disabled, the screen and the memory shown in the data memory viewer may flicker.
 This is because screen data may be grabbed when SimU8's `coreStep` function is running.